 As Prohibition came to a close in 1933, Brown-Forman geared up to begin distilling Early Times again.
 To keep up with the brands growth, Brown-Forman acquired the Old Kentucky Distillery, which later became the Early Times Distillery in Louisville, Kentucky, providing the brand a home of its own.

-If you travel through downtown Louisville the distillery is easy to spot from almost anywhere with its signature Old Forester Kentucky Straight Bourbon water tower that sits 218 feet above the ground.
+If you travel through downtown Louisville the headquarters is easy to spot from almost anywhere with its signature Old Forester Kentucky Straight Bourbon water tower that sits 218 feet above the ground.
 And in case you are wondering, if this water tower was filled with bourbon it would hold the equivalent of 50,472 – 750 ml bottles.
 Just let that soak in for a minute.

 Post WWII Early Times Offered Many Expressions